 An effective strategy in bringing structure into your content is to map out the direction that you’re aiming to take via subheadings that are accompanied by a short sentence that can double up as an opening line for each topic as well as a reminder of where your article’s heading.

-Of course, as content is written, an author’s viewpoint can alter and their opinions can shift.
+Of course, as the content is written, an author’s viewpoint can alter and their opinions can shift.
 There’s also an ever-present chance that you could unearth a great point that deserves more coverage than it’s been allocated.
 With this in mind, it’s important to retain a level of open-ended-ness in your outline, just in case your topic evolves during the production process.

 Remember that writing’s fun, so have fun!
 Of course, sometimes it’s imperative that you write a formal and serious article, but don’t be afraid to play a little bit with words, add some fun references and infuse a level of light-heartedness where appropriate.